ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> A3: What steps are taken to minimize the amount of time spent in
 >> the timer interrupt handler?

-it will set the amount of ticks in timer_ticks to int64_t.
+It will set the amount of ticks in timer_ticks to int64_t.
 Then it will create an old_level component that will disable the timer interrupt.
  With the timer interrupt disabled, we will see if the list is empty, and if it is, we will break out and call the timer interrupt.
  Else we will create a struct list_elem *e;  The sleeping thread list will then be put into this.
 We also check to ensure we